 Financial Aid Process

 All financial assistance offered by the School of Medicine is based on financial need and availability of funds.
-Merit scholarship funding is not available.
 The Office of Student Financial Aid administers federal, institutional and state funded programs.
 Non-US resident students are not eligible for federal or state funds.
-Therefore, consideration of loan and/or scholarship will be provided through institutional funding sources.
+Therefore, funding will be provided through institutional sources.

 As a student at a professional school, you are considered independent and must submit financial information about yourself and your spouse.
 For scholarship and grant funds, you are required to submit parental information.
 This policy is necessary to allocate our limited resources equitably to families with different financial situations.
 This requirement of requesting parental information applies to all applicants, regardless of age or marital status.